marmelab/react-admin/docs/Inputs.md

 ## Transforming Input Value to/from Record

 The data format returned by the input component may not be what your API desires.
-Since React-admin uses Redux Form, we can use its `parse()` and `format()` functions to transform the input value when saving to and loading from the record.
-It's better to understand the [input value's lifecycle](http://redux-form.com/6.5.0/docs/ValueLifecycle.md/) before you start.
+Since React-admin uses react-final-form, we can use its [`parse()`](https://github.com/final-form/react-final-form#parse-value-any-name-string--any) and [`format()`](https://github.com/final-form/react-final-form#format-value-any-name-string--any) functions to transform the input value when saving to and loading from the record.

 Mnemonic for the two functions:
 - `parse()`: input -> record